mullermp/rubykaigi2024/README.md

 ## Building the SDK

-Running `smithy build` will build the SDK into a build folder using the `smithy-build.json` configuration.
+Running `smithy clean && smithy build` will build the SDK into a build folder using the `smithy-build.json` configuration.

 ## Install Dependencies